Medicare’s Demand Letter

 - Paying back the money would cause financial hardship or would be unfair for some other reason.

 If it is believed that both of these conditions apply, a letter should be sent to the BCRC that explains the reasons.
 When a waiver of recovery is requested, the BCRC will send the SSA 632 Request for Waiver form asking for more specific information about the beneficiary’s income, assets, expenses, and the reasons why waiver of recovery should be granted.
-A copy of this form and instructions on how to complete this form may be accessed in the Downloads section below.
 If the BCRC is unable to grant the request for a waiver of recovery, the BCRC will send a letter that explains the reason(s) for the decision and the steps to be followed to appeal that decision if it is less than fully favorable.

 Note: The waiver of recovery provisions do not apply when the demand letter is issued directly to the insurer or WC entity.
 See Section 1870 of the Social Security Act (42 U.S.C.
 1395gg).